cuiyongbo/hello-world/my_wiki/languages/english_note_book/english_notes_1.rst

 | Synonyms: forerrunner
 | Usage: Although the car is 40mm shorter than its predecessor, its boot is 20 per cent larger.
 |
-| checkmate
-| Definition: a position in which one player cannot prevent his or her king being captured and therefore loses the game. [将军]
-| Definition: a situation in which somebody has been completely defeated.
-| Usage: She hoped the plan would checkmate her opponents.
-|
-| endgame
-| Definition: the final stage of a game such as chess or bridge, when few pieces or cards remain.
-| Usage: The knight was trapped in the endgame.
-| Definition: the final stage of a political process.
-| Usage: The retaliatory endgame of nuclear warfare.
-|
 | proximity
 | Definition: nearness in space, time, or relationship.
 | Usage: A house in the proximity of the highway.
-|
-| bootstrap
-| Definition: a technique of loading a program into a computer by means of a few initial instructions that enable  the introduction of the rest of the program | from an input device.
-| Idiom: pull oneself up by one’s (own) bootstraps [自力更生]
-| Definition: If you have pulled yourself up by your bootstraps, you have achieved success by your own efforts, starting from very difficult circumstances and | without help from anyone.
 |
 | fiasco
 | Definition: If you describe an event or attempt to do something as a fiasco, you are emphasizing that it fails completely.